bikubi/cordova-plugin-media-mwe/README.md

 ## Observe

-* Click the first button - audio should start playing
+* Click the first or second button - audio should start playing
 * Click any other button - Media will report status code 2 (`RUNNING`), but no sound plays
+  (fixed in `hotfix` branch)